locmai/telemetry-samples/prometheusbased/README.md

-# Sample apps with Prometheus metric endpoint
+# Apps with Prometheus endpoint